VividCortex/go-database-sql-tutorial/prepared.md

 This also means that prepared statements created inside a `Tx` can't be used separately from it.
 Likewise, prepared statements created on a `DB` can't be used within a transaction, because they will be bound to a different connection.

-To use a prepared statement prepared outside the transaction in a `Tx`, use `Tx.Stmt()`, which will create a new transaction-specific statement from the one prepared outside the transaction.
+To use a prepared statement prepared outside the transaction in a `Tx`, you can use `Tx.Stmt()`, which will create a new transaction-specific statement from the one prepared outside the transaction.
+It does this by taking an existing prepared statement, setting the connection to that of the transaction and repreparing all statements every time they are executed.
+This behavior and its implementation are undesirable and there's even a TODO in the `database/sql` source code to improve it; we advise against using this.

 Caution must be exercised when working with prepared statements in transactions.
 Consider the following example: